 The second episode of Code Geass: Akito the Exiled was a wonderful addition to the growing collection of the Code Geass Universe.
 Honestly, I hope they build several other series based on this universe, but I digress.

 The character designs, animation and soundtrack were all stellar.
 The art in each frame?
 Sublime.
 Best art I've seen on an anime, and I've seen a lot.
 Not in terms of art style, but in the general quality of the art.
 I especially remember the breathtaking scene near the middle of the episode; it was reminiscent of the recent critically acclaimed film Gravity.
 Beautiful art, plain beauty.

-The story was quite lacking, just like the first episode.
+was quite lacking, just like the first episode.
 And that is why I would have liked this series to be twenty four or twelve episodes; it allows for more story development.
 However, it doesn't really take away from the enjoyment of this highly alluring anime.
 They seem to have made this quite action centric, even though three quarters consisted of heavy dialogue between the characters.
 I can't quite explain my dilemma.
 In short, when this series is completed, everything should fall into place; just like Code Geass: Lelouch of the Rebellion.